Maanu-Hue/BMI-calculator/README.md

   - ObeseR
   - Severely Obese
   - Morbidly Obese
-- User-friendly input and output
+- User-friendly input and outputgit

 ## 🛠️ How to Run
 1. Download or clone the repository: